-The election will be held at Robert M. Finley Middle School, where polls will be open from 7 a.m. to 5 p.m.
+There are two candidates running for one vacant seat on the Glen Cove Board of Education.
+The special election will take place on Monday, Oct.
+21 at Robert M. Finley Middle School.
+Polls will be open from 7 a.m. to 9 p.m.

 Academically the district is in a similar situation as all the other Long Island districts.
 Implementation of the common core and improved test scores are the challenge.
 Cooperation and communication between teachers across grade levels needs to be improved assuring that students are getting what they need not only to pass tests but to understand the subjects they are taught.